 Forrest Family Cemetery in Madison County.

 This cemetery was not maintained and was eventually destroyed by loggers.
-At some point, the headstones of Samuel and Zilpha were moved to another Forrest family cemetery located off Rice Rd. in Madison County, Tenn.
+At some point, the headstones of Samuel and Zilpha were moved to another Forrest family cemetery located off Rice Road in Madison County, Tennessee.
 You can find out more about the cemetery and watch a bit of video from my visit there on my blog.

-Also living in the home at that time was Ann’s now widowed mother, 75 year-old Zilpha Forrest.
+Also living in the home at that time was 75 year-old Zilpha Forrest.

-The value of Sam’s real estate was now listed at $4,000 and his personal estate was $1,500.
+The value of Sam’s real estate was then listed at $4,000 and his personal estate was $1,500.
 According to the census, he could neither read nor write.

 At 12, Etheldred and the younger children were “at school,” while Sam, who was 15, was listed as a farmhand.